ssrg-vt/FoxDec/README.md

 ## How to build <a name="build"></a>
 Download FoxDec [here](https://github.com/ssrg-vt/FoxDec/raw/7de37a096731c9ae8a9fb168db2d8038a8f7a07f/foxdec/release/FoxDec.zip?raw=true).
 This will use [Docker](https://www.docker.com) to build and run FoxDec.
-The `README` file contains further instructions.
+Section [How to use](#usage) contains further instructions.
 The GitHub page is [here][git].

 ***NOTE:*** instructions for building without Docker can be found [here](foxdec/docs/build.md) *(only relevant for developpers)*.